-Bond Villain Stupidity: Pre Vizsla earns this trope in this episode.
-He betrays Darth Maul, but doesn't kill him (despite saying that he would) and sends him to prison instead, Maul breaks out, he has Bo-Katan give Maul his lightsaber back (ouch) to fight a fair fight, and ultimately gets his butt kicked by Maul.
+- Bond Villain Stupidity: Pre Vizsla earns this trope in this episode.
+He betrays Darth Maul, but doesn't kill him (despite saying that he would) and sends him to prison instead; when Maul breaks out, he has Bo-Katan give Maul his lightsaber back (ouch) to fight a fair fight, and ultimately he gets his butt kicked by Maul.

-Challenging the Chief: Maul preyed on Vizsla's honour, and challenged him to see who's the most worthy of leading Death Watch and Mandalore.
+- Challenging the Chief: Maul preys on Vizsla's honour, challenging him to see who's the most worthy of leading Death Watch and Mandalore.

-The Chessmaster: Maul plays Vizsla like a fiddle the entire story arc, plotting first to unite the syndicates to form an underworld under his control, with Vizsla providing the muscle in exchange for the throne of Mandalore (considering Mandalore led 2000 neutral systems, handing one over was chump change to Maul); then when Vizsla betrays him and imprisoned him, he saw it coming a mile off and incorporated it into his plans, requiring a visit to prison to break out Almec.
-Lastly, fighting Viszla directly in single combat, using Mandalorian culture against him, so that Vizsla was screwed no matter what.
+- The Chessmaster: Maul plays Vizsla like a fiddle the entire story arc, plotting first to unite the syndicates to form an underworld under his control, with Vizsla providing the muscle in exchange for the throne of Mandalore (considering Mandalore leads 2000 neutral systems, handing one over is chump change to Maul); then when Vizsla betrays him and imprisons him, he sees it coming a mile off and incorporates it into his plans, requiring a visit to prison to break out Almec.
+Lastly, fighting Viszla directly in single combat, using Mandalorian culture against him, so that Vizsla is screwed no matter what.

-Downer Ending: Duchess Satine's government has fallen, Darth Maul kills Pre Vizsla, Bo-Katan is forced to retreat with some of her comrades who don't side with Darth Maul, and Darth Maul becomes the new ruler of Mandalore, with Prime Minister Almec reinstated as Prime Minister of Mandalore.
+- Downer Ending: Duchess Satine's government has fallen, Darth Maul kills Pre Vizsla, Bo-Katan is forced to retreat with some of her comrades who don't side with Darth Maul, and Darth Maul becomes the new ruler of Mandalore, with Almec reinstated as a puppet Prime Minister of Mandalore.

-Xanatos Gambit: Maul has a truly epic one pulled on Vizsla.
-First he challenges him in front of his inner circle; and Mandalorian culture states they must honour the challenge, even if it would not benefit them.
-Second, he knows that should Vizsla decide not to and just execute him on the spot, he defies culture and loses the respect of his soldiers, while Maul is safe due to having Savage as backup.
+- Xanatos Gambit: Maul has a truly epic one pulled on Vizsla.
+First he challenges him in front of his inner circle; Mandalorian culture states they must honour the challenge, even if it would not benefit them.
+Second, he knows that should Vizsla decline to fight and just execute him on the spot, he defies culture and loses the respect of his soldiers, while Maul is safe due to having Savage as backup.
 Third, during the fight proper he knows that Vizsla will do anything it took to take him out, potentially even resorting to "non-warrior" methods such as his rockets and flamethrower, while Maul just continually fights with his saber and agility.
-Fourth and finally, when the pair lose their swords, he opts to beat him senseless with martial arts rather than the force, as it would mean he "honoured" the fight by fighting as a warrior right to the end.
-For the Mandos, that honor is a major contributing factor to their loyalty.
+Fourth and finally, when the pair lose their swords, he opts to beat him senseless with martial arts rather than the Force, as it would mean he "honoured" the fight by fighting as a warrior right to the end.
+For the Mandalorians, that honor is a major contributing factor to their loyalty.
 By doing so, he ensures they will accept him, as he won the challenge and followed all the resulting rules.
-The one thing that didn't go his way was Bo-Katan's loyalty to Vizsla, not Death Watch as a whole.
+The one thing that doesn't go his way is Bo-Katan's loyalty to Vizsla, not Death Watch as a whole.